GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/member-iam/README.md

       -   roles/resourcemanager.projectIamAdmin
       -   roles/iam.serviceAccountAdmin

-  *   The project managed by Config Connector has Cloud Resource Manager API enabled.
+  *   Cloud Resource Manager API enabled in the project where Config Connector is installed

 # USAGE